 As per Autocar, Johannes Arneth has “strongly hinted” that the A6 e-tron will have an estate version.
 Arneth is the Technical Project Manager of the A6 e-tron.
 The estate version could be called the A6 Avant e-tron and lead to a radical zero-emission RS 6 Avant e-tron someday.

 Video Source: YouTube/Audi

-Our rendered Audi A6 electric sedan does away with the logo backlighting at the front, but it has shinier Singleframe inserts, and slightly bigger headlights, for improved visibility and enhanced styling.
+Our exclusive rendering (above) shows what the design of the commercialized version would look like.
+Our Audi A6 electric sedan does away with the logo backlighting at the front, but it has shinier Singleframe inserts, and slightly bigger headlights, for improved visibility and enhanced styling.
 A powerfully contoured, curved blade under the closed-off upper grille (Singleframe) and matching vertical blades on the sides of the air inlets further enhance the styling.

 We haven’t kept the ‘e-tron’ inscription on the lower grille in the final design, seeing how other pure electric Audi e-tron models have transitioned to production.
 The 21-inch 10-spoke trapezoidal-module, dual-tone wheels may seem like a downgrade from the concept’s 22-inch rims, but they should lead to better handling and reduced noise.
 We have retained the virtual mirror technology.
 The concept’s impressive drag coefficient value of 0.22 Cd should apply to even the road-ready car, helped by the digital mirrors.
 The door handles, antenna and front sensors complete the journey to production.

 Volkswagen Group has confirmed a newAndroid Automotive OS-based infotainment system for the Audi Q6 e-tron.
 We don’t see a reason why the sedan (and maybe even the estate derivate) wouldn’t feature the same.